reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 ```
 This will launch the default react app in a browser.

-We can evolve this application further to build useful features but for this tutorial, we will deploy this react app using CloudFront.
+We can evolve this application further to build useful features but for this tutorial, we will deploy this React app using CloudFront.

 For deployment, we will first build the project by running: